ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Every group member, upon receiving updated values for 'cred_fmt', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params' MUST either:

-   - Leave the OSCORE group, e.g., if not supporting the indicated new format, algorithms, parameters and encoding; or
+   - Leave the OSCORE group, e.g., if not supporting the indicated new format, algorithms, parameters, and encoding; or

    - Leave the OSCORE group and rejoin it (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).
 When rejoining the group, an authentication credential in the indicated format used in the OSCORE group MUST be provided to the Group Manager.
 The authentication credential as well as the included public key MUST be compatible with the indicated algorithms and parameters.